Millions of digital marketers have adopted Google Analytics 4 since the company announced its next-generation analytics property in October 2020.

 Use Explorations to investigate performance and activity based on cohort, segment, and individual user activities.
 You can also visualize paths and discover user journeys with multi-step funnels.
 While GA4’s default reports are incredibly useful, you’ll love this new Explorations feature if you want to answer complex questions about your users and how they interact with your business.

-If you’re currently using Universal Analytics, switching over is as easy as using the GA4 Setup Assistant Wizard in your existing property.
+If you haven’t created your new GA4 property—or find Google hasn’t automatically created one for you—switching over is as easy as using the GA4 Setup Assistant Wizard in your existing property.
 As long as you have an editor role within your property, you can follow Google’s instructions to add a Google Analytics 4 property to your site.

 The setup wizard will create your new property and copy over Universal Analytics settings, including name, URL, time zone, and currency.
 The wizard will also activate enhanced measurement in your GA4 property, allowing you to see how users are interacting with your content.